vttale/serve-stale/README.md

    potentially makes that easier, although without introducing a new risk.

-12. Privacy Considerations
+11. Privacy Considerations

    This document does not add any practical new privacy issues.

-13. NAT Considerations
+12. NAT Considerations

    The method described here is not affected by the use of NAT devices.

-14. IANA Considerations
+13. IANA Considerations

    This document contains no actions for IANA.
 This section will be removed during conversion into an RFC by the RFC editor.

-15. Acknowledgements
+14. Acknowledgements

    The authors wish to thank Matti Klock, Mukund Sivaraman, Jean Roy, and Jason Moreau for initial review.
-Feedback from Robert Edmonds and Davey Song has also been incorporated.
+Feedback from Robert Edmonds, Davey Song, and Ralf Weber has also been incorporated.

-16. References
+15. References

-16.1.
+15.1.
 Normative References

    [RFC1035]  Mockapetris, P., "Domain names - implementation and
               specification", STD 13, RFC 1035, DOI 10.17487/RFC1035,